 On 8 October 1941, Archbishop Brooks accepted the office of Presiding Bishop of the Old Catholic Orthodox Church in England.
 On 23 March 1944, this church united with others to form the Western Orthodox Catholic Church, subsequently to become known as the Catholicate of the West.
 From 29 June of that year, formal union existed between the AEC and the Catholicate of the West.
 Some of the vicissitudes of that union are discussed in our History pages.

 In 1933, the semi-secret Order of Corporate Reunion appointed Archbishop Ignatius (Nichols) as OCR Pro-Provincial for the USA and Archbishop Brooks as Prelate and Rector Provincial for the State of New York.
-This was the beginning of a long and close relationship between the AEC and the OCR.
+This was the beginning of a long relationship between the AEC and the OCR.
 According to information supplied by the late Archbishop Diederik Quatannens, Brooks also became a member of three other clandestine ecumenical communions: the Archbishop John Carroll Original Synod, the Evangelical Catholic Communion and the World High Church Fellowship.
 This continued a thread that had begun with his initial election to the episcopate by the Universal Kirk of Scotland of the Old Original Catholic Sees of St. Andrews and Glasgow.

 On 24 May 1947, Archbishop Brooks signed a private agreement of intercommunion with Dr Geoffrey Fisher, Archbishop of Canterbury, in consequence of the involvement of the two prelates in Freemasonry.
 Four months before his death, Archbishop Brooks entered into discussions with Pope Pius XII.